kundajelab/PFBoost/README.md

 ### Matrices

 --target-file
 What you want to predict (typically chromatin accessibility or gene expression).
-Takes -1/0/1.
+Takes -1/0/1 or -1/1.
 Dimension (peaks x conditions).

 --motifs-file
 The motifs associated with the genomic regions in the target matrix.
 Takes 0/1.
 Dimension (motifs x peaks).

 --regulator-file
  The transcriptional regulators (TF binding proteins or genes with GO term “transcriptional regulation” or similar).
-Takes -1/0/1.
+Takes -1/0/1 or 0/1.
 Dimension (conditions x regulators).

 ### Labels:

 --target-row-labels
 Peak or gene names associated with rows of target matrix and columns of motif matrix.
-NOTE: For current implementation of unsupervised post processing peaks should be labeled as “chrX:START-END”.
-Any other annotations must be separated at a colon such as  “chrX:START-END;other_annotations”.
+NOTE: If you plan to use the current implementation of unsupervised post processing, peaks should be labeled as “chrX:START-END”.
+Any other annotations must be separated with a colon such as  “chrX:START-END;other_annotations”.
 Example peak label: “chr5:200-700;BRAF”.
+If you are just training a model, any format is fine.

 --target-col-labels
 Condition labels associated with columns of target matrix and rows of regulator matrix